Arkansas Division of

 State of Arkansas Hazard Mitigation Grant Program

-The Arkansas Hazard Mitigation Grant Program will begin accepting Notices of Intent (NOIs) immediately thru May 31, 2023 for the State Fiscal Year (FY2024).
+The Arkansas Hazard Mitigation Grant Program will begin accepting Notices of Intent (NOI’s) May 26, 2026 through June 15, 2026, for the State Fiscal year (FY2027).
 The goal of the program is to assist local jurisdictions that have suffered repetitive disaster losses.
-This program will fund permanent, long-term solutions to repetitive problems.
-Award letters are anticipated to be issued in August 2023.
+This program will fund permanent long-term solutions to repetitive problems.
 Costs incurred before the award date will not be eligible for reimbursement.

 Cost Share